What is hyperthyroidism?

 Too much thyroid hormone can also affect your heart, muscles, bones, and cholesterol.

 Hyperthyroidism can occur at any age but rarely affects children.
 It affects women more often than men.

 Your thyroid is a gland in the front of your neck.

 Graves' disease causes most hyperthyroidism.
 In Graves' disease, the body's natural defence (immune) system attacks the thyroid gland.
 The thyroid reacts by making too much thyroid hormone.
 Graves' disease often runs in families.
 Sometimes hyperthyroidism is caused by a swollen thyroid or small growths in the thyroid called thyroid nodules.

 You may have no symptoms of hyperthyroidism.
 Or, you may feel nervous, moody, weak, or tired.
 Other symptoms include shaking hands, feeling hot and sweaty, and losing weight, even if you are eating normally.

-Your doctor will ask you about your symptoms and do a physical examination.
-Then he or she will order blood tests to see how much thyroid hormone your body is making.
+Your doctor will ask questions about your past health and your symptoms and will do a physical examination to diagnose hyperthyroidism.
+If your doctor thinks you may have the condition, he or she will order blood tests to see how much thyroid hormone your body is making.